KIT-Workflows/Electrolyte-Screening/README.md

 # Electrolyte-Screening

-In this workflow, we use the SimStack framework features to screening electrolytes systems using DFT calculation.
+We use the SimStack framework features to screen the best electrolyte candidates using DFT simulations.
 Here, we combine four different **WaNos**: Range-It, Structure-Generator, DFT-Turbomole, and Table-Generator, to set up an electrolyte system, load the file structure, and choose the methods embedded in the DFT approach using Turbomole code.
 A table containing the system's `HOMO-LUMO` gap energy and molecule label is the expected output of this protocol.

-Using the drag-and-drop environment of Simstack, we can build the workflow depicted in **Fig 1** in four steps.
-The Range-It WaNo accounts for the number of different configurations of a given system.
-In the second step, we add the Structure-Generator **WaNo** inside the ForEach loop control to generate the ```.xyz``` files of the configuration system.
+Using the drag-and-drop in SimStack's environment, we can build the workflow depicted in **Fig 1** in four steps.
+The Range-It WaNo accounts for a given system's different configurations.
+In the second step, we add the Structure-Generator **WaNo** inside the ForEach loop control to generate the configuration system's '' .xyz``` files.
 In the third step, we insert the DFT-Turbomole **WaNo**, which will receive the generated files from the previous one.
 At this step, We can take advantage of the parallelization in the HPC remote resources once the ForEach loop control is designed for this end.
-Table-Generator **WaNo** extracts two variable values on the ```job.last``` file: the output file of steps two and three.
+Table-Generator **WaNo** extracts two variable values on the ```job.last``` file: steps two and three output files.
 This **WaNo** builds a table named Table_var in CSV format at the end of the protocol.

 ### In this workflow, we will be able to:
 ```
-1. To set up many electrolyte configurations from an initial seed (Range-It).
+1. Set up electrolyte configurations from an initial seed (Range-It).
 2. Load a molecule seed and attach many other molecules to the seed (Structure-Generator).
-3. Run the geometric DFT calculations using Turbomole code, accounting for the proper corrections (DFT-Turbomole).
+3. Run the geometric DFT calculations using the Turbomole code, accounting for the proper corrections (DFT-Turbomole).
 4. Arrange all the HOMO-LUMO gap energy values of the system in a table format (Table-Generator).
 ```